Fisher Situations & Solutions

 Fishers are known to prey on chickens, domestic cats, and, on rare occasions, small dogs.
 At night, chickens should be kept in a completely secured coop or barn.
 To protect cats, it is recommended that they be kept indoors.

 Relocating wildlife is illegal in Massachusetts.
-It is detrimental to the well-being of wildlife as well as the public.
-Learn More
+It's detrimental to the well-being of the animal as well as the public.
+Learn more >